Few-shot Neural Architecture Search: Experiments

 \paragraph{Result Analysis.} Figure~\ref{1shot1} shows search results on NasBench1-Shot-1.
-DARTS, PCDARTS, and ENAS by few-shot model can quickly find good architectures, i.e. test error less than 0.07 while one-shot PCDARTS require near 30 epochs to find an architecture with similar performance.
-For all search algorithms except random search by one-shot models, they took about more than 5X more search epochs than our few-shot model to find an architecture with similar accuracy.
-Therefore, our few-shot NAS improved the search efficiency both in found architectures and search time.
+Our \name improved the search efficiency both in terms of the test accuracy of found architectures and search time.
+Specifically, with DARTS, PCDARTS, and ENAS, our \name can quickly find good architectures, i.e., finding architectures with test error less than 0.07 in about 10 epochs; while one-shot PCDARTS requires near 30 epochs to find an architecture with similar performance.
+The final searched architectures by \name also outperform the counterparts by one-shot NAS.